Jonathan Archer: Season 3

-In Season 3, he was the military commander in the Expanse.
+In Season 3, Archer is Earth's military commander in the Expanse.
 Following the Xindi attack on Earth in 2153, Archer becomes a changed man.
 No longer a congenial captain, he is now driven and determined to seek out and confront the perpetrators.
 Archer commits desperate, controversial acts of questionable morality to ensure a future for Earth, including torturing a prisoner, cloning Tucker to harvest body parts to save the chief engineer and thus killing the clone, and stealing a vital warp coil and leaving a ship of aliens stranded in space.

 While on his mission to locate the Xindi, Archer is briefly transformed into a member of the extinct Loque'eque by a mutagenic virus.
 Later, he is infected by subspace parasites, creating an alternate timeline in which the Enterprise's mission fails and the Xindi succeed in destroying Earth (although the nature of these parasites mean that this timeline is erased when Phlox's cure for Archer erases the parasites themselves from history).
 With the help of Daniels, Archer, along with T'Pol, travels back in time to the year 2004 to prevent the release of a Xindi-Reptilian bio-weapon.

 By the end of the season, Archer is presumed dead when the Xindi superweapon is destroyed, after having convinced three of the five Xindi races that reports of humanity's future conflict with them are wrong.
 However, in reality, he is transported back to the early 1940s during World War II, as is the Enterprise.